tylerbrockett/Alert-Bot-Reddit/README.md

 Essentially there is the subscribe action, and a list of parameters.
 Parameter List:

 #####Parameter Values:
+***NOTES:*** All parameters can be combined to form one specific, constrained subscription.
+Also note that most parameters support a comma separated list of words or phrases as well, each of which need to show up in order to constitute a match.
+The nice thing about this is that the order of the words does ***NOT*** matter.

 * ***-title***
     * Function:
         * Specifies words or phrases to watch out for in the title of the post.
 Multiple '-title' parameters can be specified, the user will be notified of the post even if only ***ONE*** of the '-title' parameters match.
-Each '-title' parameter also supports a comma-separated list of words or phrases, each of which need to show up to constitute a match, however order does ***NOT*** matter.
     * Examples:
         * subscribe -title cats
             * Watches for posts containing the word 'cats' in its title